Searching for a new job can be a stressful time for anyone.

 When we combine this with the fact that the world of work has been turned upside down in recent months, and this is starting to impact the employment market, this can be unsettling.

-As you move past the initial shock of unexpectedly losing your job.
 If you are looking for a job right now, here are a few tips to give you best chance of getting hired:

 1. Set yourself SMART goals

 Keep your job search focused and positive.
 Regularly reviewing your goals daily and weekly will give you a sense of progress.